What is a Substrate in Construction? A Comprehensive Guide

 Managing Moisture Problems

-• Ensure adequate ventilation in areas prone to humidity.
+• Ensure adequate ventilation in humidity-prone areas.

-These measures collectively reduce moisture-related risks.
+These strategies collectively reduce moisture-related threats.

 Correcting Uneven Surfaces